Raphhh/samurai/README.md

 ## List commands and help

-To list all the available command, enter the 'list' command:
+To list all the available commands, enter the 'list' command:

 ```
 samurai list